H. R. 3542

 Congress finds the following:

-Throughout the 2006–2007 takeover of Gaza by Hamas, the organization engaged in summary executions and torture, and put the lives of civilians at constant risk.
+Throughout the violent takeover of Gaza by Hamas in 2007, the organization engaged in summary executions and torture, and put the lives of civilians at constant risk.

-Hamas leaders routinely discourage Palestinian civilians from heeding these warnings, instructing them to remain in their homes, and, in some cases, force civilians to gather on the roofs of their homes to act as human shields.
+Unlawful Hamas tactics also include routinely forcing Palestinian civilians to gather on the roofs of their homes to act as human shields.

-In 2010, Hamas forced children to work as laborers in the tunnel networks between Gaza and Egypt.
+Since 2010, Hamas has enlisted children to work as laborers in the tunnel networks between Gaza and Egypt.

 On June 9, 2017, the United Nations Relief and Works Agency announced it had discovered Hamas tunnels under two of its schools in the Gaza Strip, adding it was